spannerisms/BRRSuiteGUI/README.md

      - Truncate the sample to about 0.1 seconds.
 Longer files end up too big for my tastes after conversion.
 BRR Suite (and BRRtools) can truncate the file themselves, but I find it easier to work with when it's smaller.
      - Use Effect>Normalize to remove any DC offset
      - Use Effect>Amplify to make the waveform as loud as possible
-3. Save to audio to a `.wav` file with the name I intend to use with my SNES code.
+3. Save the audio to a `.wav` file with the name I intend to use with my SNES code.
 4. Set the `Trim to` field to a 0 or close-to-zero sample, with the number found using Audacity.
 This should give enough room for the waveform to loop nicely, but ideally as close to the beginning as possible for a smaller output.
 5. Set the `First loop sample` field to a 0 or close-to-zero sample as close to the beginning as possible that looks like it could smoothly transition in from the selected endpoint.
 6. Click `Create loop candidates`